Lincoln College MCR

 The term ‘Middle Common Room’ refers collectively to both the members of Lincoln College’s postgraduate community, as well as the Common Room that we all share within the College.

-- a kettle with lots of tea options
+• A kettle (with lots of tea options).

-- a small fridge (with dairy and oat milk during term time)
+• A small fridge (with dairy and oat milk during term time).

-The real MCR, however, is made up of its members, the College’s postgraduate community and the group of which you are now a part.
+The real MCR, however, is made up of its members, the College’s graduate community and the group of which you are now a part.
 Anyone pursuing a postgraduate degree or second BA at Lincoln is automatically made an Ordinary Member of the MCR.
 This extends to visiting students who are members of the College, as well as to undergraduates in the final year of a 4-year degree course.

 The MCR actively encourages spouses and partners to become involved – the more, the merrier.
 Associate membership of the MCR is available to spouses or partners of ordinary members, to former members of the College engaged in postgraduate or postdoctoral work within Oxford and to visiting graduate students or mature scholars working with a Fellow of the College.
 Associate membership confers most of the rights and privileges associated with full membership, but does not permit voting rights in MCR elections and meetings, access to the library, or the ability to bring guests to events.
-The cost for associate membership is £70 per year, and those wishing to apply should do so via the College website.
+The cost for associate membership is £70 per year, and those wishing to apply should do so via this form.
 Please note that all applications are subject to approval.

 Meet the MCR Executive Committee

 The fearless leader of the MCR.
 The primary duties of the President reside in overseeing the day-to-day running of the MCR: directing general MCR policy, arranging Committee meetings and working with them to set the MCR’s termly series of events, acting as the go-between for the MCR and the College administration, chairing MCR General Meetings and calling elections and by-elections, and acting as the main point of contact for the MCR and members of the larger Lincoln College, University, and non-University communities.
 The President is also invited to sit on a termly rotation of College committees to express the MCR’s comments, questions, and concerns regarding the College’s policies, projects, and plans.
 In addition to these meetings, the MCR President also attends weekly meetings with the Bursar and Domestic Bursar, with the Senior Dean, Head Porter, and the Chaplain, and other ad hoc meetings with MCR and College officers and the Rector.
-Learn more about Jessie.

 Slated as both MCR Treasurer and Vice-President.
 Chiefly tasked with overseeing the responsible usage of a rolling treasury for the betterment of Lincoln College’s graduate community, this includes, but is not limited to, coordinating with the various MCR officers to create termly budgets, liaising with the College Bursar on subventions and MCR battels, and managing applications for large MCR events through Lincoln College’s various grant schemes.
 The Treasurer is also responsible for the timely reimbursement of MCR members, in addition to keeping a detailed set of books outlining the expenses and income of the MCR throughout the year and balancing the books when the budgeting period ends.
-Learn more about Shona.

 Chiefly in charge of the MCR's administrative work, taking minutes at meetings, managing the MCR website, running the housing ballot, organising official matriculation and MCR photographs are just some of the Secretary's jobs.
 Without them, the institutional memory and daily administrative function of the MCR would simply not exist – also, who else would acquire snacks for the General Meetings!?
 The Secretary rounds out the Executive Branch of the MCR, acting as third in command in the absence of the President and Treasurer.
 The "Exec" is tasked with approving budget requests and discussing/approving any major decisions that the MCR should undertake.
-Learn more about Lauren.

 The Social MCR